giusenso/Ball-Balancing-PID-System/README.md

 ## Project description
 The _Ball Balancing PID System_ is a cheap multidisciplinary project I developed in 2018 during my BSc in Automation Engineering.
+This system holds a ball in balance on a 2-axis tiltable plate.
+A webcam is placed above the system, connected to a computer running a real time computer vision algorithm for ball detection.
+A feedback control law is computed by means of 2 PID controllers.
+Finally, a microcontroller actuates a pair a of servo motors, stabilizing the ball over the plate.

 The project is designed to be modular; there are 4 main stand-alone modules:

 1. _**Computer Vision** Module_: acquires and preprocess ball position using OpenCV libs.